 - Metformin may also be called by the brand names Bolamyn, Diagemet, Glucient, Glucophage, and Metabet.

 It can also be taken by children from 10 years of age on the advice of a doctor.

 Metformin isn't suitable for some people.
 Tell your doctor before starting the medicine if you:

-- have had an allergic reaction to metformin in the past
+- have had an allergic reaction to metformin or other medicines in the past

 - have uncontrolled diabetes